PureNimble/ISEP-LAPR2/docs/sprintC/US09/03.design/Readme.md

 #### Systematization

 The conceptual classes developed to software classes are, matching with the adopted rationale:
-* Announcement
+* Message

 Other software classes identified:
-* PublishUI
-* AnnouncementRepository
-* UserIdentityRepository
+* MessageUI
-* PropertyTypeRepository
+* PublishedAnnouncementRepository
-* TypesOfBusinessRepository
+* UserRepository
-* TypesComissionRepository
+* MessageRepository

 ### 3.2.
 Sequence Diagram (SD)